-You are probably familiar with the terms ill-Omen and bad Omens.
+You may be familiar with the terms ill-Omen and bad Omens.
 But could there be more to this expression?
-Is there a connection between these two?
+How does it relate to synchronicity?
+Is there a connection?

 Synchronicity and Omens

-People have long sought to understand what is behind eureka or Déjà vu experiences.
+People have long sought to understand eureka or Déjà vu experiences.
 Almost everyone has recognized something unusual that catches their attention.
 Let’s take a more in-depth look into this subject.

 What is an Omen?